Nov 11, 2021

 New product development is always associated with certain risks.
 Thorough research that we conduct during the discovery phase helps assess and minimize these risks such as:

-• Unnecessary investment to features and functionality that has no demand on the market.
+• Unnecessary investment in features and functionality that has no demand on the market.

-• Poor design and technology choices that will require amends, change in tech stack and result in the delayed launch and added expenses.
+• Poor design and technology choices that will require amends, changes in tech stack, and result in delayed launch and added expenses.

 • Failure to identify and properly address user needs and market requirements.